forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * *Droplet Transmission is likely Not important for the spread of symptomatic Covid:* In settings where droplet transmission but no aerosol transmission is likely, namely in crowded outdoor settings such as demonstrations or swimming pools, transmissions of symptomatic Covid-19 is not noticed.
 * *Fomite Transmission is likely Not important for the spread of symptomatic Covid:* In settings where contact and fomite transmission is likely (e.g. no water to wash , eating with hands), there is no evidence for transmissions of symptomatic Covid neither at the population level (regions where water to wash hands is scarce) nor through contact-tracing (e.g. on camping grounds, take away food).

-The observations strongly indicate a generalized aerosol transmission model.
-That severe cases are mainly observed in dry air indicates that these are mainly transmitted by dry form transmission [Summary Airborne Transmission](../5_epidemiological/transmission.md#overview-airborne-transmission)).
+The observations strongly indicate a generalized aerosol transmission model: either droplet or dry form aerosol ([Summary Airborne Transmission](../5_epidemiological/transmission.md#overview-airborne-transmission)).
+Since severe cases are mainly observed in settings with dry indoor air, indicates dry form transmission need a special focus.
 Droplet or contact transmission may yield asymptomatic infections but don't cause symptomatic or severe Covid.

 Regarding prevention measures relevant is, that the transmission correlates to the amount of air exchanged.
 The exact transmission mechanism provides additional insights and helps fine-tuning but mostly it can be abstracted away.
 One of the most important prevention measure is Ventilation, especially in warm environments.

 ### Summary Findings regarding Individual Susceptibility
-* People with an adequate and in form immune system in the lungs mostly get mild diseases and are much less infectious.
+People with an adequate and in form immune system in the lungs mostly get mild diseases and are likely less infectious.
 These include young people and especially children for whom Covid is no more or even less dangerous than common cold viruses or influenza.
-* People who have been exposed to dirty air (smoking and/or air pollution), conducted unhealthy lifestyles such as few movement and severe obesity or just are of old age may fail to induce an adequate immune response and are thus at a much increased risk for severe Covid.
+On the other hand people who have been exposed to dirty air (smoking and/or air pollution), have risk factors such as few movement and/or severe obesity or just are of old age may fail to produce an adequate and timely immune response.
-* Regarding transmission a failure of an adequate immune response together with a strong metabolism is especially risky.

 ### Summary Geographical Observations and Analyses